Home » Posts tagged 'fed'

 Why The Establishment Fears a Trump-led Fed

-While in office, Trump blamed the Fed for tightening monetary policy.
+Why The Establishment Fears a Trump-led Fed While in office, Trump blamed the Fed for tightening monetary policy.
 Now members of Trump’s team allegedly plan to give a re-elected Trump more power over the Fed, igniting panic from mainstream economists about a politicized Fed.
-Our guest commentator explains why the real risk, from the establishment’s perspective, is not that Trump will turn the Fed into a political organization but that he will expose that it already is one.
+Our guest commentator explains why the real risk, from the establishment’s perspective, is not […]

 David Stockman on Why There is No Noticeable Benefit from the Fed’s Policies

-Here is the only noticeable “benefit” from the Fed’s pro-inflation policies since Greenspan’s arrival at the Eccles Building.
-To wit, these policies have pleasured the tippy top of the economic ladder with massive wealth gains owing to the relentless inflation of financial assets.
-During the 34 years since 1989, therefore, net worth has increased as follows:
+David Stockman on Why There is No Noticeable Benefit from the Fed’s Policies Here is the only noticeable “benefit” from the Fed’s pro-inflation policies since Greenspan’s arrival at the Eccles Building.
+To wit, these policies have pleasured the tippy top of the economic ladder with massive wealth gains owing to the relentless inflation of financial […]

 Peter Schiff: Rate Hikes on the Horizon?